CassFairiesClub/ASCII-MEMORY/README.md

 - **Address:** the wallet's **first unhardened address** (derivation index 0), read from Sage with `wallet.getDerivations({hardened: false, offset: 0, limit: 1})`.
 Outside Sage there is no wallet to ask, so `myfeed.html?address=xch1…` points the page at any address.
 - **No minimum:** every coin at that address is checked, whatever the amount.
 - **Separate index:** stored per address, so several wallets keep separate indexes, with its own Show last and Sort settings.
+- **XCHandles:** the Generate tab's receive address also accepts an [XCHandle](https://xchandles.com) such as `@cassfairiesclub` (mainnet only).
+It is looked up on `api.xchandles.com` as you type, and the address it points at (its NFT's owner address) is shown under the field, used for the transaction and shown again in the review before you sign.
+Unregistered or expired handles show an error and can't be sent to.
 - **Sending to it:** the Generate tab has two presets, **The Wall preset** (shared address, sets the amount to 1 XCH) and **My Memos preset** (your first unhardened address, sets the amount to 1 mojo).
 You can still change the amount or address after using one.
 The second replaces the old *Use my Sage address* button, which filled Sage's rotating receive address and so did not show up in My Memos.

 ## The Sage App